alborrajo/proace/README.md

 **pro**cess through interf**ace**

-Proace makes it easy to route any programs' traffic through an specific interface.
+Proace is a Linux utility that makes it easy to route any programs' traffic through an specific interface.

 This allows you to, for example, have an internet browser connect to the internet normally while a torrent client connects through a VPN.

+## Requirements

+- python3

+- python-gobject

+- pyroute2

+- ruamel.yaml

 ## How to install